Love and the Devil: Plot

 Barotti stumbles backward, crashing against the open loggia.
 But instead of falling into the canal, he manages—unseen—to grab hold of a stone pillar just below the balcony edge.
 At that exact moment, a dislodged brick strikes the water with a loud splash, leading both Lord and Lady Dryan to believe Barotti has fallen into the canal and most likely perished.
 In the scuffle, Barotti also knocks Giovanna's shawl into the water, further reinforcing the illusion.

 Giovanna pleads with her husband to believe in her innocence, but Lord Dryan, shaken and disillusioned, declares coldly that she is dead to him.
 Devastated, Giovanna flees into the night and prepares to end her life in the canal.
-She is saved by a kind-hearted streetwalker (Amber Norman), who takes her in and cares for her through a long illness.
+She is saved by a kind-hearted streetwalker, who takes her in and cares for her through a long illness.

 Meanwhile, Dryan is arrested for his wife's murder.
 Barotti, alive and hiding, comes forward as a witness and falsely implies on the stand that he and Giovanna were lovers.
 Lord Dryan is ultimately acquitted based on Barotti's testimony—just as Giovanna arrives at the courtroom, desperate to clear her husband's name.
 But in the chaos of cheering crowds, she is pushed aside, and Dryan never sees her.

 Heartbroken, Giovanna retrieves a revolver and seeks revenge.
 She storms Barotti's apartment—only to find Lord Dryan arriving at the same moment with the same grim purpose.
 Both confront the duplicitous tenor, weapons raised.
 As Barotti retreats in panic, he loses his balance and plunges from the open window, this time for real.